Guides

 From there, click “Insert” to add the link and the reference to the page.

+You should now see your URL under References.
 Check if it’s correct and, if so, click “Publish changes” in the right-hand corner.

 This will open a new window where you’ll be prompted to write a short summary of the changes you’ve made.
 This summary helps other editors review (and, hopefully, accept) your changes more quickly, so make sure to add it and make it accurate.

-You’ve Made The Edits.
+You’ve Made the Edits.
 Now What?

 Wikipedia reviewers check all the edits made to Wiki articles.
 Reviews can take anywhere from a few hours to a few days and can result in your changes being accepted or rejected.